RedisLabs/redislabs-docs/content/rs/getting-started/getting-started-crdbs.md

     local clusters running on the same host.

 <!-- Also in getting-started-crdbs.md -->
-## Step 4: Test the Connection to your Member Redis CRDBs
+## Step 4: Test the Connection to your Member Redis Active-Active Databases

 With the Redis database created, you are ready to connect to your database to store data.
 You can use one of the following ways to test